 Section 515 Rural Rental Housing Evictions

 If you are a tenant in an apartment complex financed by the Rural Housing Service (RHS) (formerly the Farmers Home Administration or FHA), you have greater protection against evictions than some other tenants.
-You may also be paying less than market rent for your apartment.
+You may also be paying less than market rent.
 If your landlord evicts you from this housing, you may lose your federal housing assistance.
-This publication briefly describes what you can do to avoid an eviction. #6120EN
+Learn what you can do to avoid an eviction. #6120EN

 - Should I read this?

 - How long can I live here?

 - I did not violate the lease.
 A family member did.
 Does that change things?

 - How does the landlord have to end the lease?

 - How should the landlord give me this notice?

 - I got a notice terminating my lease.
 What should I do?